maxpoletaev/django-micro/README.rst

         return value.replace(' ', '')

-You don't need to use the ``load`` tag.
+You don’t need to use the ``load`` tag.
 All template tags are global.

 Testing